 Basin renewal projects address pipes 15-inches and smaller and the majority of these projects are a direct result of data collected the SSES program.
-Ten projects costing \$1,030,000 were completed in FYB19 which resulted in 29,420 feet of pipe being replaced or rehabilitated.
+There were 18 active projects in FYB20.
+Exhibit 14 provides construction photos of a CIPP and Open Cut project.
+Funds paid for these projects FYB20 total \$3.5 million.

-EXHIBIT 12Basin Renewal Construction Photos
+EXHIBIT 14Basin Renewal Construction Photos